lue-bird/elm-review-missing-record-field-lens/README.md

                 (Tree.prependChild newInput)
             )
 ```

-the code becomes more **readable**.
+Using methods similar to those, the code becomes more **readable**.

-The biggest pain-point with these lenses is the need to manually create one for every used field.
+The biggest pain-point with these helpers is the need to manually create one for every used field.

-→ This [`elm-review`](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/) rule generates all those record field lenses that don't exist yet.
+→ This [`elm-review`](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/) rule automatically generates record field helpers that don't exist yet.

+- In example 1: `updateProjects` & `updateCalls` will be generated in `Record.elm`
-In this example: `Field.projects` and `Field.calls` will automatically be generated in `Field.elm`.
+- In example 2: `Field.projects` & `Field.calls` will be generated in `Field.elm`

-#### lenses that work out of the box:
+#### helpers that work out of the box:

 - [bChiquet's elm-accessors](https://package.elm-lang.org/packages/bChiquet/elm-accessors/latest)
 - [sjorn3's elm-fields](https://package.elm-lang.org/packages/sjorn3/elm-fields/latest/)